RAIZERO-Team/Stavitel/Tasks/sign in & sign up/Frontend.md

 Create Sign in page with html & css & javascript and use folder called public to handel the imges of sign in & sign up.

-1. Create html file called User_Sign.html
-2. Create css file called User_Sign.css
-3. Create javascript file called User_Sign.js
+Kero:

-Kero create sign in form and the first code of html
+1. create sign in form and the first code of html
+2. create Forget Password form
+3. create Code Verification form
+4. create icons in sign in like the desgin

+Shahd:
-Shahd create sign up form and the responsave of the file in css
+1. create sign up form and the responsave of the file in css
+2. create the Password Strength Check in sign up page
+3. create Change Password form
+4. change the background colors and background panel of the user-sign form

 ```

 ### The Design